...

 Introduction

-Discover the thrill of skiing and snowboarding at High 1 Resort, one of South Korea’s premier mountain destinations.
+Discover the excitement of skiing and snowboarding at High 1 Resort, one of South Korea’s top mountain destinations.

-Whether you’re a seasoned pro or a beginner, this comprehensive guide will provide you with all the information you need to plan your perfect winter getaway.
+Whether you’re a seasoned pro or just starting out, this guide will give you all the info you need to plan your perfect winter getaway.

-Oh, and everything I cover is dog-friendly because our border collie, Winnie, always joins us on our ski adventures.
+And of course, everything I cover is dog-friendly—our border collie, Winnie, always joins us on our ski adventures.

-While dogs aren’t allowed on the ski hill itself (in winter), there’s a dog-friendly condo at the base of the mountain, and pups are welcome around the base area.
+While dogs aren’t allowed on the slopes in winter, there’s a dog-friendly condo at the base, and pups are welcome in the base area.
+In the summertime, dogs can join you on the gondola and explore the resort’s network of trekking trails.

-But rest assured, you can enjoy all of it with or without a furry companion!
+But don’t worry—you can enjoy it all with or without a furry companion!

 Standing below the gondola at High 1 Resort in ski season.